kuredoro/scold/README.md

 ### Command-line interface

 ```
-cptest [options] EXECUTABLE [ARGS...]
+scold [options] EXECUTABLE [ARGS...]
 ```

-cptest requires an executable to run.
+scold requires an executable to run.
 Any arguments written after the executable are forwarded to it.
-This way, one can call `cptest node index` to test a Node.js code.
-The options related to the cptest are, therefore, specified before the executable.
+This way, one can call `scold node index` to test a Node.js code.
+The options related to the scold are, therefore, specified before the executable.

 Possible arguments: